-Area Performance Indicator Evidence of Excellence Development 2.1 Attitude to arouse young children's curiosity and motivation in learning, so that they may happily learn on their own initiative and with concentration through play and activities; to help young children enjoy the pleasure of social life, so that they may actively exchange ideas with, seriously learn from and heartily appreciate their classmates, as well as demonstrate good habits and self management skills; to guide young children to accept their performance and maintain a positive self-image; to encourage them in learning to talk to other people on their own initiative, express their ideas with confidence, and strive hard to overcome difficulties with persistence; to lead young children to internalise the concepts of life-wide learning, life-long learning and whole-person development; to foster integrity and character in young children, developing their national identity, sense of responsibility, independence, self-esteem, respect for others, perseverance etc.; to maintain a harmonious and trusting relationship with students.
-2.2 Knowledge & Skills to help young children develop their motor and sensory abilities, with a view to enhancing their ability of adaptation; to help young children improve their physiques and enhance their sensory abilities, motor skills, willpower, self-confidence and courage; to help young children acquire language skills, so that they can properly express their ideas and needs, as well as share their experiences with others in speech and in writing; specifically, to adopt a composite approach to language learning which provides the necessary learning experiences in helping young children acquire the four basic language abilities of listening, speaking, reading and writing, as well as develop an
+Area Performance Indicator Examples of Excellence Student Development 2.1 Attitude to arouse young children's curiosity and motivation in learning, so that they may happily learn on their own initiative and with concentration through play and activities; to help young children enjoy the pleasure of social life, so that they may actively exchange ideas with, seriously learn from and heartily appreciate their classmates, as well as demonstrate good living habits and self management skills; to guide young children to accept their performance and maintain a positive self-image; to encourage them in learning to talk to other people on their own initiative, express their ideas with confidence, and strive hard to overcome difficulties with persistence; to lead young children to internalise the concepts of life-wide learning, life-long learning and whole-person development; to foster integrity and character in young children, develop their national identity, sense of responsibility, independence, self-esteem, respect for others, perseverance etc., so as to prepare them for future life and whole-person development; and to maintain a harmonious and trusting relationship with students.

-Area Performance Indicator Evidence of Excellence Indicator interest in and the habit of reading; to help young children apply simple preliminary mathematical concepts in their daily life; to help young children acquire thinking and problem solving skills through observation, analysis and discussion, with a view to arousing their interest and instilling in them a positive attitude in learning mathematics, as well as develop their communication and basic reasoning skills; to actively provide young children with hands-on experiences with different objects, so that they may understand how science and technology is closely related to our daily life, and have some basic knowledge of science and technology through observation, enquiry and making assumptions in an open and objective manner, thereby gaining an understanding of the relationship between man and nature; to actively help young children understand their strengths and abilities, as well as the feelings and needs of other people, so as to develop their self-confidence and independence; to help children understand their relationship with the society and learn to care for and protect the environment, and to teach them to appreciate the culture and history of the community so that they may develop their national identity; to lead young children to engage in learning, explorative and creative activities by making use of appropriate methods and a wide spectrum of learning resources, in order to develop their sense of aesthetics, imagination, creativity and communication skills; and to expose young children to various cultures and develop their art appreciation abilities; to guide young children to develop generic skills, in particular collaboration skills, communication skills and creativity, through various learning activities and experiences.
+Area Performance Indicator Examples of Excellence 2.2 Knowledge and The teacher is able: Skills to help young children develop their motor and sensory abilities, with a view to enhancing their ability of adaptation; to help young children improve their physique and enhance their sensory abilities, motor skills, willpower, self-confidence and courage; □□ to help young children acquire language skills, so that they can properly express their ideas and needs, as well as share their experiences with others in speech and in writing; specifically, to adopt a composite approach to language learning which provides the necessary learning experiences in helping young children acquire the four basic language abilities of listening, speaking, reading and writing, as well as develop an interest in and the habit of reading; to help young children apply simple preliminary mathematical concepts in their daily life; to help young children acquire thinking and problem solving skills through observation, analysis and discussion, with a view to arousing their interest and instilling in them a positive attitude in learning mathematics, as well as develop their communication and basic reasoning skills; to actively provide young children with hands-on experiences with different objects, so that they may understand how science and technology is closely related to our daily life, and have some basic knowledge of science and technology through observation, enquiry and making assumptions in an open and objective manner, thereby gaining an understanding of the relationship between man and nature; • to actively help young children understand their strengths and abilities, as well as the feelings and needs of other people, so as to develop their self-confidence and independence; to help young children understand their relationship with the society and learn to care for and protect the environment, and to teach them to appreciate the culture and history of the community so that they may develop fundamental values such as civic awareness;

+Area Performance Indicator Examples of Excellence to lead young children to engage in learning, explorative and creative activities by making use of appropriate methods and a wide spectrum of learning resources, in order to develop their sense of aesthetics, imagination, creativity and communication skills; and to expose young children to various cultures and develop their art appreciation abilities; and to guide young children to develop generic skills, in particular collaboration skills, communication skills and creativity, through various learning activities and experiences so that they are well prepared for life-long learning.